lborrelli22/NC1Repo/README.md

 # NC1Repo
 repository for nc1

-one day i'll remove .DS_sore and i'll be happier for it
+one day i'll remove .DS_store and i'll be happier for it